 SMSA is required to practice one safety drill per month during the school year.
+Drills for fire, tornado and other safety procedures are conducted on a regular basis.
+Students are expected to follow directions for drills.
 SMSA has a crisis plan.
 All faculty and staff have been in-serviced on the SMSA First Response Crisis Plan.
-All campuses are equipped with security systems.
+The building is equipped with a security system.
 All employees, volunteers and visitors must wear ID badges at all times.